sparabu/eddie2/UIUX_SPEC.md

 ### Q&A Interactions

 #### Creating a Q&A Pair Manually
-1. User clicks "Create Q&A Pair" button
+1. User clicks "Create Q&A Pair" button in search bar
 2. Q&A Pair form dialog opens
 3. User fills in question and answer fields
 4. User adds optional tags